Flussonic UGC Implementation Guideline

 - What do your viewers have in common?

-- preparing multi-bitrate streams
+- upload pre-recorded streams

 - embedded media player

-- authorizatoin system
+- authorization system

-- subscription system, and so on.
+- subscription system, and so on

-Table 1.
+Table 2.
 Questions to determine the network requirements

-|Source (input)||1) What is the type of signal source (camera, software encoder, hardware encoder, browser?
+|Source (input)||1) What is the type of signal source (camera, software encoder, hardware encoder, browser)?